invictus-integration/docs-ifa/dashboard/accesscontrolrights.md

   "dependsOn": []
 }
 ```

-**It is required to allocate the FlowHandler as "Monitoring Contributor" from the Access control (IAM) section for the Invictus resource group.**
+### 3. Setting "Monitoring Contributor" rights for the FlowHandlerJob function for the Invictus resource group.

 To do this, follow these steps: